abhinav0532/Crime-Reporting-Portal/README.md

 # Cyber Crime Portal

-The following project is a rough implementation of a Cyber Crime Portal where users can log in and Report/View cyber crimes.
+The following project is a rough implementation of a Cyber Crime Portal where users can log in and Report/View all the recent Cyber Crimes reported by other users.

 ## Features